Software-For-Love/documentation/onboarding/swe.md

 Upload your code to a git repo!

-Follow the instructions on netlify to connect and deploy your application.
+Follow the instructions on [Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) to connect and deploy your application.
 Make sure to ask for help if you need any!

-Check [https://sesanotes.netlify.app/](https://sesanotes.netlify.app/) to see a site I developed with Gatsby and deployed with Netlify!
+Check [https://sesanotes.netlify.app/](https://sesanotes.netlify.app/) to see a site developed with Gatsby and deployed with Netlify!

 ### Summary